Soumitra1312/Face-Recognition/README.md

 - Machine Learning: Face Recognition from Images done using OpenCV, face_recognition, and dlib.
 - Backend: The technology stack would be MongoDB—we will preserve user details for faculty/students, attendance records, etc.
-- Front-end: (Provide her a server-side front-end stack, i.e., if any front-end framework is used, like Flask, Django, etc.).
+- Front-end: Flask is used in the frontend.
 - Python libraries:

   - opencv-python